akka/akka/akka-docs/src/main/paradox/stream/operators/RestartSource/withBackoff.md

 # RestartSource.withBackoff

-Wrap the given @unidoc[Source] with a @unidoc[Source] that will restart it when it fails or complete using an exponential backoff.
+Wrap the given @apidoc[Source] with a @apidoc[Source] that will restart it when it fails or complete using an exponential backoff.

 @ref[Error handling](../index.md#error-handling)